 Thanks for reading my little rant.
-Let me know your ideas about selecting a painting and whether you think a series of painting is important in the comments way below.
+Let me know your ideas about selecting a painting and whether you think a series of paintings is important in the comments way below.

 To buy a SallyE abstract painting, would you find them in a gallery, a studio, or on the Internet?
 Since I am a former graphic-web designer, the Internet is my first choice.

 Known as Artist SallyE, I have a website, an ArtFinder online gallery, and an Etsy store.
 Here’s the story on each of these SallyE paintings sites.
 [Updated 6-8-16.]